 Outside of that, I would say 90K-100K is most likely all right, and 115-124K is probably all right, too.
 That said, try to keep it in the ideal range.

-Middle grade is from 20,000 – 45,000, depending on the subject matter and age range.
+Middle grade is from 20,000 – 55,000, depending on the subject matter and age range, and the word count of these books has been trending up in recent years.
 When writing a longer book that is aimed at 12-year-olds (and could maybe be considered “tween”), using the term “upper middle grade” is advisable.
-With upper middle grade, you can aim for 32,000 – 40,000 words.
+With upper middle grade, you can aim for 40,000 – 55,000 words.
 These are books that resemble young adult in matter and storytelling, but still tend to stick to MG themes and avoid hot-button, YA-acceptable themes such as sex, drugs and rock & roll.
 You can stray a little over here but not much.

 Perhaps more than any other, YA is the one category where word count is very flexible.